German

 GERMAN 221-2 Introduction to German Literature: 1900-1945 (1 Unit) Introduction to representative German texts and writers of the first half of the 20th century, when the First World War, the Weimar Republic, and the Third Reich marked the demise of the German Empire.
 Prerequisite: One 200-level course in German.
 Advanced Expression Literature Fine Arts Distro Area Literature and Arts Foundational Discipline

-GERMAN 221-3 Introduction to Literature: 1945-today (1 Unit) Introduction to representative short stories by major German-speaking authors since 1945.
+GERMAN 221-3 Introduction to German Literature: 1945-today (1 Unit) Introduction to representative short stories by major German-speaking authors since 1945.
 The stories represent a dynamic period in German literature and highlight important social, political, and intellectual issues.
 Prerequisite: GERMAN 102-3 or placement test results.
 Advanced Expression Literature Fine Arts Distro Area Literature and Arts Foundational Discipline

 GERMAN 224-0 Contemporary Germany (1 Unit) The German political, social, and cultural scene after 1945.
 Prerequisite: None.
 May be repeated for credit with different topic.
 Global Perspectives on Power, Justice, and Equity Historical Studies Distro Area